siliconMutapa/siliconMutapa/README.md

 ![UI/UX Design and Software Development ](https://github.com/siliconMutapa/siliconMutapa/blob/main/GitHubBanner.png)

-We are a Zimbabwean tech community whose story is based on the features seen on the great enclosure of Great Zimbabwe.
+We are a Zimbabwean tech community whose story is based on the features seen on the great enclosure of [<span>Great Zimbabwe</span>](https://education.nationalgeographic.org/resource/great-zimbabwe/).
 We continuously join hands like Chevrons, and contribute Design && Code Blocks like the walls seen at Great Zimbabwe.
 We refer to our community members as Cheetahs, become a Cheetah today, and join our growing Coalition.

 #siliconMutapa #fromVingo #Cheetahs 🐆🇿🇼🦾